vitest-dev/vitest/docs/guide/environment.md

 ::: info

-The `jsdom` environment includes window methods such as `fetch()` that are not implemented in jsdom, but do exist in node.
+The `jsdom` environment includes window methods such as `fetch()` that are not implemented in jsdom, if they exist in your node runtime.

 :::